 - It looks good and has a minimal footprint anywhere where it is installed in the house.

 - Reading through all the literature on the Nest website this is a smart thermostat and when set properly it can save you money on your utility bills.
-Even without the right settings it can save you money on your utility bills.
+Even without the right settings, it can save you money on your utility bills.
 It has a sensor that senses occupancy and shuts things down when the house is unoccupied.

-- It has an app to connect to your smart phone.
-In the app you can adjust all the settings and schedules.
+- It has an app to connect to your smartphone.
+In the app, you can adjust all the settings and schedules.

 - The thermostat has technical features inside it to take care of things like temperature swing.
 This offers precise control for your heat and cooling system.
 This of a wave where the waves are really big.
 The top of wave represents high temperature and valley represents lower temperatures.
 This thermostat will make the waves smaller meaning the temperature will be more steady and constant.

 - It has predictive learning capability that learns your house, your HVAC equipment and how long it will take to bring the temperature to desired levels based on the outside air temperature.
-This means, for example, if it is 40° F. outside and you set the temperature for 55° F when you are sleeping but you want the temperature to be 70° F when you wake up the Nest knows when to turn on your HVAC system to bring the temperature up to what you desire at that particular time.
+This means, for example, if it is 40° F. outside and you set the temperature at 55° F when you are sleeping but you want the temperature to be 70° F when you wake up the Nest knows when to turn on your HVAC system to bring the temperature up to what you desire at that particular time.

 Conclusion - Nest Thermostat Technical Review | Consumer Rating